kamaradclimber/gerritfs/README.md

 This gem allows to mount a gerrit as a filesystem.
 It aims to improve UX to operate reviews.

+The original reasons to build this filesystem are:
+- efficiency.
+I am more efficient in my $EDITOR than in a web browser
+- avoid annoyances.
+Gerrit web UI catches my keys and prevents me to use my regular shortcuts

 Usage
 -----